census-instrumentation/opencensus-website/content/quickstart/java/tracing.md

 {{</highlight>}}
 {{</tabs>}}

-We will do three things in our `setupOpenCensusAndStackdriverExporter` function:
+We will do 2 things in our `setupOpenCensusAndZipkinExporter` function:

 1. Set our [sampling rate](/core-concepts/tracing/#sampling)
 ```java